Hamstring Strain Treatment Using LLLT/PBMT

 How LLLT Supports Healing

-All without loading or stressing the hamstring muscle or tendon.
+• Assisting pain reduction without mechanical loading or stressing the hamstring muscle or tendon

 Our Treatment Program